italrr/canvas/README.md

 canvas [~]
 ----------
-`canvas` is a dynamic, high-level, JIT compiled, general purpose, scripting/programming language designed and developed as a extension interface or propotyping tool for scrappy solutions.
-It is a piece of software entirely of my own creation.
-The philosophy of `canvas` aims to be as simple as it can possibly be while also being as powerful as the user can make it out.
+`canvas` is a dynamic, high-level, JIT compiled, general purpose, scripting/programming language designed and developed as an extension interface or propotyping tool for scrappy solutions.
+The philosophy of `canvas` is to aim to be as simple as it can possibly be while also being as powerful as the user can make it out.

 It's a language that was concieved when I was in college, and had had many different iterations, variations and rewrites.
 It's heavily inspired by other languages of my choise such as Python and JavaScript.
 There's also an small touch of Lisp into it.